 Main Tendring District Council website:

 On pages with expandable menus (accordion headings/titles), elements have focusable descendants which fails WCAG 4.1.2 Name, Role, Value.
-We have fixed some of these and plan to fix the remainder by July 2022.
+We have fixed some of these and plan to fix the remainder by Autumn 2022.

 We have had to remove the Google translate tool when viewing our site on a smaller mobile device as it causes horizontal scrolling.
 If you need to translate our website into another language you can follow these steps:

 - On your computer, go to Google Translate.

 - To choose the language for which you want to translate, at the top right, click the Down arrow.

 - At the right, click the URL that appears.
 The URL will open a new tab and the website will be translated into the language you have chosen.